apolloandroid/iTunesMusicSearch/README.md

 # iTunes Music Searcher
 Application for searching music albums in Apple iTunes.
-User can find music album by entering a query in the field.
+User can find music albums by entering a query in the field.

 After selecting an album from the list of search results, the user sees detailed information about the album .